The power of relationships and the inner strength of a child.

 Our Selection Teams are currently preparing to spend the next six weeks in kindergarten classrooms to select a new cohort of fifty children to join our program.
 You play a critical role in ensuring these fifty children get the support they need to overcome significant challenges and establish a foundation for lifelong success.

-I hope you will continue to support youth like Jacob who deserve the opportunity to be a child, access their education, make friends, find their spark, and dream of a better future for themselves and their families.
-Please consider making a gift to ensure our next class of kindergarteners benefit from a mentor for next 12 ½ years—no matter what.
+I hope you will continue to support youth like Jacob, who deserve the opportunity to be a child, access their education, make friends, find their spark and dream of a better future for themselves and their families.
+Please consider making a gift to ensure our next class of kindergarteners benefit from a mentor for the next 12+ years, no matter what.

-*Name has been changed to protect the identity of our youth.
+*Youth's name changed to protect their identity.
 Picture is not of the youth in the story.